 Chelsea Houghton is a 27 year old mother who lives in Christchurch, New Zealand with her husband and four children under the age of five.
 She has a Media and Communications degree from the University of Canterbury and in the past has worked for the Journey of the Cross and Icon for World Youth Day 2008 in Sydney, for the Christchurch Catholic Youth Team and running the Theology of the Body for Teens programme and training to various groups.
 She a managing editor for Catholic Stand and also is a columnist for Ignitum Today, NZ Catholic and various other Catholic media.
 Chelsea blogs at Grow the Roses.

-Christina Weber helps Catholic mompreneurs achieve their God-given personal and business or ministry mission by teaching them time, money, and relationship mastery.
+Christina Weber helps Christ-centered mompreneurs confidently do God's will, while earning more in less time so they fully enjoy their families and life.
 Gain clarity (and peace) in understanding God’s will for you, your family, and your business by scheduling a FREE session here: http://www.talkwithchristina.com/.

 After marrying her husband, Jim Roberts, in 1980, Cynthia Millen graduated from law school and practiced in Ohio for a short while.
 Excited about having a large family, Jim and Cindy were blessed more quickly than expected with the birth of five children in four years (two set of twins).
 Her love for reading and writing grew into the publication of several children's books (under the name C. M. Millen), poems and short stories (including a 2014 Tuscany prize winner).
 Millen earned her Masters in Literature from Trinity College, Dublin, and relishes the teaching (and learning) of reading, writing, and grammar with middle school students at Christ the King School in Toledo, Ohio.
 Most of all, she treasures attending Mass there with wonderful parishioners and truly marvelous priests.